 ||This refers to the number of hours a student is expected to spend each week in preparing for lectures and tutorials.

-A modular credit (MC) is a unit of the effort, stated in terms of time, expected of a typical student in managing his/her workload.
+A modular credit (MC) is a measure of the effort, stated in terms of time, expected of a typical student in managing his/her workload.
 The MC-value of a module is derived by dividing the estimated total number of workload hours per week for that module by the credit factor of 2.5 (i.e., one MC is equivalent to 2.5 hours of study and preparation per week).
 Thus, a 4-MC module would require 10 hours of work a week, including lectures, tutorials, laboratory sessions, assignments, and independent or group study.

 Students receive letter grades for each module taken, except for the cases listed below.
 Each grade corresponds to a grade point as shown below: